-Daniel Connell: Perhaps taking a different approach, and this is being very speculative and stepping back to a different type of topic, but staying with the Australian-American comparison, thinking of the very surprising referendum result when there was an attempt to ban the Communist Party in '51.
-There could be no suggestion that the Australian public wasn't strongly anti-Communist and yet, for various reasons, and there are all sorts of reasons, in a fairly short period of time a majority, a narrow majority was marshalled against that referendum. terms of - I don't know.
+Daniel Connell: Perhaps taking a different approach, and this is being very speculative and stepping back to a different type of topic, but staying with the Australian-American comparison, thinking of the very surprising referendum result when there was an attempt to bar the Communist Party in '51.
+There could be no suggestion that the Australian public wasn't strongly anti-Communist and yet, for various reasons, and there are all sorts of reasons, in a fairly short period of time a majority, a narrow majority was marshalled against that referendum.
+In terms of - I don't know.
 Well, do you think there are any parallels at all that can be drawn, in terms of tolerance, pragmatism?

-Justice Michael Kirby: I'm not too sure about that. think ...
+Justice Michael Kirby: I'm not too sure about that.
 I've had to read about the Communism referendum because I've done some papers and speeches about the role of Dr Evatt.
-Again, I have to say I think it was just the fluke that we happened to have a person in office, in a federal office which was relevant, namely the Leader of the Opposition, who happened to have been a distinguished lawyer and president of the General Assembly of the United Nations, who happened to have a commitment to fundamental liberties and a belief that in the long run they will protect us adequately.
+Again, I have to say I think it was just the fluke that we happened to have a person in office, in a federal office which was relevant, namely the Leader of the Opposition, who happened to have been a distinguished lawyer and Past President of the General Assembly of the United Nations, who happened to have a commitment to fundamental liberties and a belief that, in the long run, they will protect us adequately.

-And he led a very reluctant Labor Party into battle against the referendum proposal and did so at a great price because, as you remember, the Labor Party divided.
-The Anti-Communist Labor Party was formed and the DLP, and it kept the Labor Party in opposition for fifteen years.
+He led a very reluctant Labor Party into battle against the referendum proposal and did so at a great price because, as you remember, the Labor Party divided.
+The Anti-Communist Labor Party was formed, later the DLP.
+It kept the Labor Party in Opposition for 15 years.

-So that a great price was paid for this but it was the fluke that there happened to be a person on the spot and I'm afraid I...
-I would like to say, "Well, this was the sign of the fair-go society and the tolerant Australia which will allow people to have views and be what they like and do what... so long as they don't frighten the horse."
-But I'm not sure that that was so.
+So that a great price was paid for this.
+[However], it was the fluke that there happened to be [the right] person on the spot.
+I would like to say, 'Well, this was the sign of the fair-go society and the tolerant Australia which will allow people to have views and be what they like and do what... so long as they don't frighten the horses'.
+But I'm not sure that that was

-As I understand the campaign, and I've read the press at the time and I was only a boy at the time my recollection is that what Evatt played on during the campaign was that - and he had the support of lot of the churches - the way in which the referendum was worded, to allow the parliament to ban communists and ban communism and the Communist Party, could explode into dealing with people for their thoughts and not for their deeds.
-And that this was something which had potential that the people couldn't clearly see.
+As I understand the campaign (and I've read the press of the time for I was only a boy at the time), my recollection is that what Evatt played on during the campaign was that - and he had the support of a lot of the churches - the way in which the referendum was worded, to allow the Parliament to ban communists and ban communism and the Communist Party, could explode into dealing with people for their thoughts rather than for their deeds.
+That this was something which had potential that the people couldn't initially clearly see.

-And it was that risk that ultimately swung the vote and by a whisker - because it was only won by a whisker - the referendum was... the campaign against the referendum was won and the referendum was defeated.
+But it was that risk that ultimately swung the vote and by a whisker - because [the campaign] was only won by a whisker - the campaign against the referendum was won and the referendum was defeated.

-It passed in three states and it got 59.4 percent of the popular vote.
-It only had to rope in one more state and a couple more percentage and it would've carried.
-But it was a remarkable feat of a leader who was flawed, but who on this occasion played a really important instrumental role, largely in playing on fear, I think.
+It passed in three States.
+It got 59.4 percent of the popular vote.
+It only had to rope in one more State and a couple more percentage [points] and it would've carried.
+But it was a remarkable feat of a leader.
+He was flawed but, on this occasion, [he] played a real important instrumental role, largely in playing on fear, I think.

-Now, Dr Blewett, who had in some ways a similar philosophy and background, who had libertarian views generally and who had personal sympathy for the strategy which was being adopted in WHO and urged on the world in respect HIV AIDS, had a similar catalyst role, I think.
+Now, Dr Blewett, who had in some ways a similar philosophy and background [to Dr Gralt], who had libertarian views generally and who had personal sympathy for the strategy which was being adopted in WHO and urged on the world in respect HIV AIDS, had a smillar catalyst role, I think.